SECTION 12 – DESIGN REVIEW PROCESS (Amended April 29, 2022)

 12.10.2 Appeal Procedures:

-The number of members of the Appeal Panel shall be determined by the Master Surveillance Committee provided, however, the Appeal Panel must consist of no less than three members of the Master Surveillance Committee, and there must always be an odd number of members on the Appeal Panel.
+Makeup: The number of members of the Appeal Panel shall be determined by the Master Surveillance Committee however the Appeal Panel must consist of no less than three members of the Master Surveillance Committee, and there must always be an odd number of members on the Appeal Panel.

 If the Master Surveillance Committee lacks a sufficient number of members to form an Appeal Panel, members of the Rules and Policies Committee may be added by the Master Surveillance Committee to complete the Appeal Panel.
 A member of the Master Surveillance Committee, or appointed member from the Rules and Policies Committee, who is an Owner of an affected property or in a conflict of interest relative to the issues on appeal may not serve on the Appeal Panel.
 Any dispute concerning membership of the Appeal Panel shall be resolved by the remaining independent members of the Master Surveillance Committee.

-Upon receipt of an Appeal and the information required by this section the Appeal Panel will examine the decision of the Design Review Committee or the decision of the Administrator and within seven days from receipt of the Appeal notify the Appellant, the Administrator, the Chair of the Sub-Regime Surveillance Committee within which the subject property is located, the Design Review Committee, the Applicant, and the Affected Owners of the date for the hearing of the appeal.
-The Appeal hearing must be held within 14 days of the Master Surveillance Committee providing notice of the date for the hearing of the appeal.
+Time Period: Upon receipt of an Appeal and all necessary information required by the Appeal Panel, the Appeal Panel will examine the decision of the Design Review Committee or the decision of the Administrator and within seven days from receipt of the Appeal or all necessary information, notify the Appellant, the Administrator, the Chair of the Sub-Regime Surveillance Committee within which the subject property is located, the Design Review Committee, the Applicant, and the Affected Owners of the date for the hearing of the appeal.
+The Appeal hearing must be held within fourteen days of the Chair of the Appeal Panel providing notice of the date for the hearing of the appeal.

 At the request of any party or at the direction of the Appeal Panel, a preliminary conference may be conducted with the parties to address any issues related to the exchange of information, procedures, scheduling, or other matters as may be suggested by the parties or the Appeal Panel.

-In the event the Appeal Panel finds that the Administrator has erred, it may reduce or revoke the fine imposed by the Administrator or provide a revised period for compliance.
+In the event the Appeal Panel determines that the Administrator has erred, it may reduce or revoke the fine imposed by the Administrator or provide a revised period for compliance.

 Many issues eligible for appeal can be resolved informally and quickly through the mediation process by discussion, negotiation, or compromise.
-Upon agreement of the parties to the Appeal to participate in mediation, the Master Surveillance Committee will, as soon as reasonably practicable, appoint a mediator agreeable to the parties for the purpose of attempting to reach an agreement to resolve the issues on appeal.
+Upon agreement of the appellant and the applicant or Affected Owners who may be party to the appeal, to participate in mediation, the Master Surveillance Committee will, as soon as reasonably practicable, appoint a mediator agreeable to the parties from the list of volunteer Owner mediators maintained by the Administrators for the purpose of attempting to reach an agreement to resolve the issues on appeal.
+If no Owner mediators on the list are available or agreeable to the parties, the Chair of the Appeal Panel may retain a third-party mediator agreeable to the parties.
+Any costs or fees relating to a third-party mediator shall be shared equally between the parties to the appeal unless otherwise agreed by the parties during the course of the mediation.